tauhee56/jigarafy/CONTRIBUTING.md

 - Join our Discord server
 - Check existing issues and discussions
-- Email: contribute@streamifypro.com
+- Email: contribute@jigarafypro.com

-Thank you for contributing to StreamifyPro! 🎉
+Thank you for contributing to JigarafyPro! 🎉